True School Lives

 The limiter isn’t the root problem.

-It’s just revealing one.
+It’s just the revealing one.

 High-frequency distortion is cumulative, not sudden.